micah-weitzman/mlh-api/README.md

-#Unofficial Major Leauge Hacking API
+#Unofficial Major League Hacking API

 Welcome to the Unoffical MLH API.
-This is not the offical API used by MLH, but simply one I made a CodeDay Winter 2015.
+This is not the offical API used by MLH, but simply one I made at CodeDay Winter 2015.
 The API is a simple REST made in Flask that utilizes BeautifulSoup.
-It scrapes information of of [mlh.io](http://mlh.io) and returns it in a neat JSON format.
+It scrapes information off of [mlh.io](http://mlh.io) and returns it in a neat JSON format.

 The index returns all the events for the current seasons, both in Europe and the US.
 Appending `s2015` for the current US season, and `eu-2015` for the European, provides all the information for its location respectively.